Robert1976/SharePointBackup/README.md

 # SharePointBackup
-Simple Azure serverless SharePoint backup using a logic app and storage account.
-It will only backup the Shared Documents part of your site.
+Simple Azure serverless SharePoint backup uses a logic app and storage account to backup SharePoint files.
+The solution only backups files that are stored in the Shared Documents library of your site (which is ideal if you use Teams).
+The solution uses the 'Delta' method of the Graph files api.
+Only newly added or edited files are updated.

 # Installation